Richard Leiper KC

 Contact Details

-Richard is a litigator and advocate, both in the High Court and Employment Tribunals, as well as in appeals.
+Richard is a litigator and advocate, both in the High Court and Employment Tribunals, as well as in appeals and arbitrations.

 He has a wide-ranging practice, acting for individuals and for businesses.
 Recent cases encompass the duties of senior employees, directors, and shareholders; confidential information and restraint of trade; complex discrimination and whistleblowing claims; penalty clauses; and professional negligence by solicitors.